Fragile X Syndrome

 Fragile X syndrome facts*

-*Fragile X syndrome facts medical author: Charles Patrick Davis, MD, PhD
+*Fragile X syndrome facts medically reviewed by Charles Patrick Davis, MD, PhD on 1/15/2015.

 - Fragile X syndrome (also called Fragile X) is the most common inherited form of mental problems (mental retardation).

 - Fragile X syndrome is caused by changes in a single X chromosome (FMR1).